followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/views/dataCellTemplate.md

 So, in **Knockout approach**, you can bind template elements to the cell object fields.
 To access another binding context within a template, use [Knockout](http://knockoutjs.com/documentation/binding-context.html) binding variables.

 In **AngularJS approach**, if you need to access cell object fields within a template, use a variable whose name is assigned to the **dx-item-alias** directive.
 Add the directive to the widget element to specify an alias to the root object.
-Without this directive, cell object fields are beyond reach.
+Without this directive, the fields of cell object  are unavailable.
 To access another binding context within a table cell template, use [Angular](https://docs.angularjs.org/guide/scope) binding variables.

 [note]There is no **dataCellTemplate** in the [agenda](/Documentation/Guide/Widgets/Scheduler/Views/#Agenda_View) view.